Codecademy/docs/content/javascript/concepts/strings/terms/repeat/repeat.md

 ---
-Title: '.repeat()'
+Title: ".repeat()"
-Description: 'Repeats a string a specified number of times.
-String will be concatenated.'
+Description: "Repeats a string a specified number of times.
+String will be concatenated."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `.repeat()` string method repeats a string a specified number of times.
 String will be concatenated.